Best backup camera for your vehicle in 2024

 Requires suitable in car entertainment system

 If you’ve already fitted a car monitor, then you’ll likely find it has an RCA port for an analog video feed from a camera.
-If that’s what you’ve got (or you’re having one fitted) then the ERT02 – eRapta’s second generation – makes a great choice backup camera.
+In which case, the very affordable ERT02 – eRapta’s second generation – makes a great choice if you're on a budget.

 The camera has a glass lens and a typical 30fps refresh, so it can produce a decent image without digital judder.
 The 26ft RCA cable is enough for a sizable truck or car, and two different mounts are included.